rehierl/node-tree-outliner/3-basic-design/5-1-sxs-relation.md

 Note that both definitions are related with each other.
 That is, because all parent sections of a subsection (definition 1) are elements of the rooted path of sections which begins in the root section and ends in the subsection's parent section (definition 2).
-Which is, because any section *not* in that path is already closed, or its sectioning node still needs to be entered.
+Which is, because any section *not* in that path is already closed, or its sectioning node was not reached by the time the subsequent subsection was entered.

 **CLARIFICATION**
 The least significant ancestor section of a section will be referred to as